-A mere 25+ years ago, Quality Control Manager Colby Gleba was working on a jobsite with an HVAC guy named Russ.
+A mere 25+ years ago, a C/S team member was working on a jobsite with an HVAC guy named Russ.
 Russ had a unique way with his words.
 Rather than using the commonly known words like “doohickey” or “thingamajig” when a word would escape his brain, he would improvise with “chicken.”
-Colby would hear him say things like, “Hand me that chicken so I can hang the door,” or “Use this chicken instead of that one.”
-For some reason, Colby was able to understand exactly what the “chicken” that Russ was talking about every time.
-Needless to say, “chicken” became a new word in Colby’s vocabulary.
+Russ would say things like, “Hand me that chicken so I can hang the door,” or “Use this chicken instead of that one.”
+For some reason, he was able to understand exactly what the “chicken” that Russ was talking about every time.
+Needless to say, “chicken” became a new word in the C/S vocabulary.

 And so the legacy of “chicken” began….

-Over the last quarter of a century, Colby has worked with employees across the board.
-Whether it was superintendents, estimators, IT specialists or marketing professionals, Colby would use the ever-useful “chicken” and as expected, it caught on like wildfire.
+Over the last quarter of a century, the word "chicken" has worked its way through employees across the board.
+Whether it was superintendents, estimators, IT specialists or marketing professionals, the ever-useful “chicken” and as expected in most conversations, as it caught on like wildfire.
 People would throw out “chicken” on a daily basis.

 “Click on that chicken.” (icon) – IT Manager Todd Miknus

 “Put the owner’s chicken on the spreadsheet.” (logo) – PresidentJarrett Rosenau

 “Sorry, buddy, but that’s the wrong chicken on that light fixture.” (canopy) Superintendent Steve Jessop